dacjames/spark-jobserver/README.md

    it to the remotes you have configured in `<environment>.sh`
 3. On the remote server, start it in the deployed directory with `server_start.sh` and stop it with `server_stop.sh`

+The `server_start.sh` script uses `spark-submit` under the hood and may be passed any of the standard extra arguments from `spark-submit`.

+NOTE: by default the assembly jar from `job-server-extras`, which includes support for SQLContext and HiveContext, is used.
+If you face issues with all the extra dependencies, consider modifying the install scripts to invoke `sbt job-server/assembly` instead, which doesn't include the extra dependencies.

 Note: to test out the deploy to a local staging dir, or package the job server for Mesos, use `bin/server_package.sh <environment>`.